nschaetti/echotorch.github.io/index.md

 The basic element of EchoTorch is the **TimeTensor**, it is an extension of the Tensor class of pytorch but specifying a special dimension as being temporal in nature.
 You could specify a batch and a channel dimension as well.
-A TimeTensor as a size of `(batch size, n. channels, time length, ...)`, if the TimeTensor has no batch dimension and no channels, the first dimension should be the time dimension.
+A TimeTensor has a size of `(batch size, n. channels, time length, ...)`, if the TimeTensor has no batch dimension and no channels, the first dimension should be the time dimension.
 Dimensions after the time dimension are seen as the size of the timeseries.